CognizantOpenSource/maqs-java/docs/MAQS_1/database/DatabaseBaseTest.md

 The DatabaseDriver is an object that allows you to interact with databases.
 This driver wraps common database interactions, making database testing relatively easy.
 The driver is also thread safe, which means you can run multiple database tests in parallel.
-*Information, such as connection strings are pulled from the JMAQS configuration.
+*Information, such as connection strings are pulled from the MAQS configuration.
 ```java
 List<T> table = this.getDatabaseDriver().query("SELECT * FROM information_schema.tables").ToList();
 ```